Linde (LIN) Received its Third Buy in a Row

-After Wells Fargo and Merrill Lynch gave Linde (NYSE: LIN) a Buy rating last month, the company received another Buy, this time from Berenberg Bank.
-Analyst Rikin Patel maintained a Buy rating on Linde yesterday and set a price target of EUR225.00.
-The company’s shares closed last Monday at $175.92.
+After Wells Fargo and Merrill Lynch gave Linde (NYSE: LIN) a Buy rating last month, the company received another Buy, this time from UBS.
+Analyst Andrew Stott maintained a Buy rating on Linde today and set a price target of EUR190.00.
+The company’s shares closed last Wednesday at $186.94.

 Hinweis: Informationen zur Offenlegungspflicht bei Interessenkonflikten im Sinne von § 85 Abs.
 1 WpHG, Art.
 20 VO (EU) 596/2014 fur das genannte Analysten-Haus finden Sie unter http://web.dpa-afx.de/offenlegungspflicht/offenlegungs_pflicht.html.”

-The word on The Street in general, suggests a Strong Buy analyst consensus rating for Linde with a $213.08 average price target, which is a 25.6% upside from current levels.
+Linde has an analyst consensus of Moderate Buy, with a price target consensus of $209.32, a 15.9% upside from current levels.
 In a report issued on March 30, Goldman Sachs also upgraded the stock to Buy with a $192.00 price target.

 See today’s analyst top recommended stocks >>